Skip to Content

 This species feeds at low flowering plants in and near forests.
 However, they can also visit gardens and are usually seen at feeders, with their tongues shooting out to enjoy the sugar water.

-We can recognize White-eared Hummingbirds by the broad white line that goes back from their eye.
+White-eared Hummingbirds are easy to recognize by the broad white line that goes back from their eye.
 They also have a straight red beak with a dark tip, and green upperparts.

 Males have a dark head, green chest and flanks, and a white line down the center of their belly.
 Females have green spotting on gray underparts.